Also: Chief TPO

 A CTPO carries the responsibilities of a CTO and a CPO under one neck.
 They own what gets built, how it gets built, and whether it actually solves the customer’s problem.
 The role exists because pre-product-market-fit startups cannot afford two senior hires and cannot afford the politics of a CTO and CPO disagreeing about priority every Tuesday.

-In a Wavect engagement, a CTPO is usually fractional.
+In a Wavect engagement, a CTPO is usually fractional, delivered through our fractional co-founder model.
 One operator joins the cap table or the contract, runs product discovery and technical architecture in the same week, and hands off to a permanent split (CTO + CPO) once the company has the revenue and the org structure to justify both.
+In Austria that engagement is normally a freier Dienstvertrag, since the deliverable is ongoing judgement, not a fixed work product.